 QUESTION 1: I have sold or traded-in a car through a dealership who assured me they will cancel my old plates when they register my new vehicle with new plates.

 ANSWER 1: YOU are responsible for cancelling the registration (plates) on your old vehicle IF THE DEALERSHIP IS PUTTING NEW PLATES ON YOUR NEW CAR.
 You must provide a copy of the Registration Cancellation receipt provided by DMV to the Bethany Assessor’s Office in order to have that vehicle removed from the current Grand List and receive any refund on taxes that may be due to you.
 The dealership is not responsible for doing this for you.
-To cancel your old registration/plates, go to www.ct.gov/dmv, under How Can We Help?
-Look under Online Services for Cancel Registration.
-You will need the Driver’s License number of the vehicle owner to complete this transaction.
+To cancel your old registration/plates, go to www.ct.gov/dmv.
+From Home page, scroll down to Resources and click on Cancel Registration/Plates Online.
+You will need the Driver’s License number of the vehicle owner and Plate Number to complete this transaction.
 Then print and fax the receipt to 203-393-0828 or email the receipt to firstname.lastname@example.org.
-You may also bring the receipt to the Assessor’s office in person or mail it to Assessor’s Office, 40 Peck Rd, Bethany, CT 06524.
+You may also bring the receipt to the Assessor’s office in person or mail a copy to Assessor’s Office, 40 Peck Rd, Bethany, CT 06524.

 QUESTION 2: I have purchased a new or used vehicle either through a dealer or private sale and have transferred the plates from my old vehicle to the new vehicle.
 Do I need to notify the Assessor’s office?